rgitzel/azul-generator/README.md

     written to 'board.pdf'

-## Deploy the Lambda with Serverless
+## Using Serverless

+Serverless handles both the stack and application deployments.

 I've been deploying this version to `us-east-1`.

+### Deploy with Serverless

 You'll need to build the app first: